fsmosca/booklet-writer/README.md

   -g BMULTIPV, --bmultipv BMULTIPV
                         number of pv for black, default=1 -b BOOKSIDE, --bookside BOOKSIDE
-                        white = book for white, black = book for black, default=black
+                        white=book for white, black=book for black,
+                        default=black
   -r RELMINSCORE, --relminscore RELMINSCORE
                         minimum relative score that a given move will be